What does the integration do in Leapsome?

 Is there additional support available?

 Yes!
-Have a look at this Microsoft support article or get in touch with our if you need any help.
+Have a look at this Microsoft support article or get in touch with our support team via the green 'Help' button if you need any help.
 In case some attributes are not syncing correctly, please share a screenshot of your user mapping as well as the logs of a 'Provisioning on demand' run with our support team.